 The SLEEK started development of the FLINT (Full Lands Integration Tool) in 2014 as an integration tool that brings in datasets from different databases and modules (land cover change, forest biomass, climate, soil etc.) and provide emissions associated with land use changes.
 By using an integration tool like the FLINT, advance methods and approaches can be used.
 In IPCC jargon, the SLEEK include Tier 3, Approach 3 processes to estimate greenhouse gas emissions from forests.

-According to Mr. Ali Mwanzei the coordinator of SLEEK and Dr. Mwangi Kinyanjui of Karatina University, having an institution like SLEEK in Kenya is beneficial to the Kenyan Government and its people.
+According to Mr. Ali Mwanzei the coordinator of SLEEK and Dr. Mwangi Kinyanjui of Karatina University, having an institution like SLEEK is beneficial to Kenya.
 Through SLEEK, people have been able to study and participate in trainings to understand Climate Change and Greenhouse Gas inventory processes and this has played a big role in capacity building.
 Members of SLEEK have learnt through experience and have participated in national and international trainings.
 For example, under the Capacity Building Initiative for Transparency, members of different working groups have participated in trainings guided by the Commonwealth Scientific and Industrial Research Organization (CSIRO – Australia) and the Mullion Group in conjunction with Moja Global.